mihailmarkevich/Angular-DotNet-Registration-Platform/README.md

 - **Angular**
 - **Angular Material**
 - **Reactive Forms** with sync & async validation
-- HTTP client services

 ---

 ## 3. Security Considerations

 ### ✔ CSRF Protection
-The application **does not use cookies** for authentication or sessions.
+The application **does not use cookies**, therefore CSRF attacks are not possible.
-All API calls are performed via JSON requests without implicit credentials.

 - When authentication is introduced, the recommended approach is:
   - Use Bearer tokens in the `Authorization` header (no cookies) → CSRF avoided by design.